 Quantification: one to one (0,1:1,1)

-Scope note: This property describes the close connection for scientific purposes between the TX5 Reading and TX6 Transcription activities, by outlining, in particular, the accurate observation required by scholars in order to perform a valid transcription of a given text.
+Scope note: This property describes the close connection for scientific purposes between the TX5 Text Recognition and TX6 Transliteration activities, by outlining, in particular, the accurate observation required by scholars in order to perform a valid transcription or transliteration of a given text.

 Examples:

 The transcription (TX6) of the inscription on South Attic of the Arch of Constantine, carried out by Rodolfo Lanciani, rendered its reading (TX5) of the same inscription done by him in 1892 (see section 1.3.1).

+The transliteration (TX6) in Latin script of the Mycaenean inscription PY TA 641 by Micheal Ventris.

 In First Order Logic: